Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Experimental Results

-For a more detailed analyses, we evaluate our approach by comparing its performance against three different reconstruction schemes: zero-filling, CS and L+S. Figure~\ref{fig::comparisonSimple} displays reconstructed samples, taken from datasets I and II and undersampled at 8x, of the chosen schemes and our proposed one along with the gold-standard.
-By visual evaluation, we observed that the compared schemes tends to produce blurring artefacts and loss of fine details (see red arrows at (a),(b) of Figure~\ref{fig::comparisonSimple}).
-This is further reflected and better appreciated in the displayed SSIM maps at (a.1),(b.2) from the same figure, which offer meaningful comparison of local image quality over space.
+For a more detailed analysis, we evaluate our approach by comparing its performance against three different reconstruction schemes: zero-filling, CS and L+S. Fig.~\ref{fig::res4b} displays reconstructed samples, taken from datasets I and II and undersampled at 8x, of the chosen schemes and our proposed one along with the gold-standard.
+By visual evaluation, we observe that the compared schemes tend to produce blurring artefacts and to lose fine details (see red arrows at (a), (b) of Fig.~\ref{fig::res4b} and the zoom-in views in the green squares).
+This is further reflected and better appreciated in the displayed SSIM maps at (a.1), (b.1) from the same figure, which offer meaningful comparison of local image quality over space.
 A closer inspection shows that our approach produces a reconstruction with higher similarity metric to the gold-standard.
-These results are compatible with the signal intensity profiles plotted in Figure~\ref{fig::comparisonSimple}-(a.2),(b.2), in which the compared approaches exhibit a fluctuation behaviour compared to the gold-standard whilst our approach (red line) is closer to and agrees better with the gold-standard (blue line).
-We also quantified the temporal LV blood pool area (green region) which is displayed in Figure~\ref{fig::comparisonSimple}-(a.3), (b.3), in which our approach show a better LV function compared to the gold-standard.

-Next, we investigate - \emph{how both CS+M and the compared schemes perform in the temporal domain?}
+Next, we investigate - how both CS+M and the compared schemes perform in the temporal domain.
+We execute another experiment using the whole cardiac perfusion datasets.
+We select this application since the dynamic information contained in it differs from the cardiac cine information.
+In Fig.~\ref{fig::res5a}, we show four reconstructed samples resulted from the compared schemes and our approach along with the gold-standard, (A) at 7.5x and (B) at 8x acceleration.
+By visual inspection, we observe that the effects discussed above from the cardiac cine datasets also prevail for the perfusion cardiac case, meaning that, the compared approaches reflect perturbations in the reconstructions such as blurring effects, and loss of contrast and details especially visible in the right and left ventricular endocardium.